 (23) "Internal inspection" means as complete an examination as can reasonably be made of the internal and external surfaces and appurtenances of a boiler or pressure vessel while it is shut down.

-(24) "Maximum allowable working pressure" (MAWP)" "" means the maximum gauge pressure as determined by employing the stress values, design rules, and dimensions designated by the accepted design and construction code or as determined by the Chief Inspector in accordance with this Chapter.
+(24) "Maximum allowable working pressure" or "MAWP" means the maximum gauge pressure as determined by employing the stress values, design rules, and dimensions designated by the accepted design and construction code or as determined by the Chief Inspector in accordance with this Chapter.

 (25) "Menace to public safety" means a boiler or pressure vessel that cannot be operated without a risk of injury to persons and property.